 This extends a result in \cite{CT2} from knots to string links and it relies on the existence of the Kontsevich integral for string links, which serves as an inverse to the above map.
 Although Theorem \ref{kontsevich-grope} is an elementary modification of the argument in \cite{CT2}, we found it to be quite surprising in light of the fact that the corresponding statement for capped gropes and simple claspers is unknown.

 The map $\Phi_n$ comes from a map $\widehat{\tau}^g_n$ defined in Section~\ref{sec:genihx}, which assigns a linear combination of vertex-oriented unitrivalent graphs of grope degree $n$ to any grope cobordism of class $n$.
 This map is a technical improvement of our methods in \cite{CT2}, and is necessary for us to realize the IHX relation in the uncapped case.
 To define the map in that paper, we first turned a grope cobordism into a sequence of simple clasper surgeries, and then read off the unitrivalent graphs from the graph types of the claspers.
 In this paper, we read off the graphs directly from the (genus one) grope itself.
 The proof that this map induces an isomorphism still requires the techniques of \cite{CT2}, and in particular, still requires the passage to claspers, since the Kontsevich integral's behavior with respect to claspers is well understood.

 In an appendix we define the map $\widehat{\tau}^g_n$ for arbitrary grope cobordisms, which is more general than the genus one gropes used in the body of the paper.
 This is logically not necessary but included for completeness and possibly for future use.

-{\bf Acknowledgment}: It is a pleasure to thank Tara Brendle and Stavros Garoufalidis for helpful discussions.
+{\bf Acknowledgment}: It is a pleasure to thank Tara Brendle, Stavros Garoufalidis and the referee for helpful discussions.